 When it comes to CDs, account holders who recently locked in rates will retain those yields for the term of the CD, unless they’re willing to pay a penalty to break it.

-With rates likely to be nearing a top, it may be a good time to lock in longer maturities on CDs, especially those in the 2-year to 5-year timeframe while they remain relatively high.
+With rates likely to only fall from here, it may be a good time to lock in longer maturities on CDs, especially those in the 2-year to 5-year timeframe while they remain relatively high.

 2. Mortgages

 While the federal funds rate doesn’t really impact mortgage rates, which depend largely on the 10-year Treasury yield, they’re often moving the same way for similar reasons.
-With the 10-year Treasury yield falling to end 2023, mortgage rates have gone along for the ride and dropped quickly.
+With the 10-year Treasury yield falling to end 2023 and then moving higher in the first half of 2024, mortgage rates have gone along for the ride.

-Mortgage rates remain well above where they were a year ago, and this – following the rapid rise in housing prices over the past couple of years – has created a double whammy for potential homebuyers.
+Mortgage rates remain well above where they were a couple of years ago, and this – following the rapid rise in housing prices over the recent past – has created a double whammy for potential homebuyers.
 Home prices are more expensive and the financing is pricier, resulting in a slowdown in the housing market.

 The cost of a home equity line of credit (HELOC) should remain flat since HELOCs stay aligned with changes in the federal funds rate.
 HELOCs are typically linked to the prime rate, the interest rate that banks charge their best customers.
 Those with outstanding balances on their HELOC will likely see rates stay close to where they are currently, but it can still be a good time to shop around for the best rate.